vidyainc/IntegrateJiraXero/README.md

 - Includes if conditions to manage exceptions during web interactions.
 - Utilizes conditional logic to handle unexpected UI changes or data discrepancies.
 - Employs logging activities to record execution details for troubleshooting.

-## Setup and Execution
-1. **Configuration**: Update the workflow variables with Jira and Xero access credentials and URLs.
-2. **Execution**: Run the Main workflow.
-Monitor the execution log for any errors and ensure data is correctly processed and logged in Xero.

 ## Support and Contribution
 - For support, raise an issue within the GitHub repository or reach out to the repository maintainers.